LaWebcapsule/directus9/docs/reference/system/relations.md

 ## List relations

-List all relations that exist in Directus.
+List all relations that exist in Directus9.

 ::: tip Permissions